Wire transfer vs. bank transfer: What is the difference?

 A wire transfer is an electronic transfer of money between two entities via a secure network.
 In theory, it can refer to both domestic and international money transfers, but wire transfers are much more commonly used for transfers abroad, as local bank transfers are the superior options in terms of time and cost savings.

-The term “wire transfer” is often synonymously used for the SWIFT network.
+“Wire transfer” is often synonymously used for the SWIFT network.
 If you are a European company conducting business in the US, you most likely have already used the SWIFT network before.
 SWIFT is a secure network that can be used by banks and payment platforms to enable companies and individuals to conduct payments in most currencies.
-The problem: SWIFT takes hefty charges, which may vary between 3-5%, depending on the location and business relationship of the sender’s and recipient’s bank.

 How does a wire transfer work?

-SWIFT enables you to make international payments in almost any currency, while USD, EUR, GBP, CNY and JPY are the top 5 currencies used by the network.
+SWIFT enables companies to make international payments in almost any currency, while USD, EUR, GBP, CNY and JPY are the top 5 currencies used by the network.
 Compared to local bank transfers, the money doesn’t flow from one bank to another, but goes through a chain of banks as there is often no direct commercial relationship between the sending and receiving bank.
 Therefore, similar to flight itineraries, the SWIFT network calculates an itinerary of intermediary banks with direct commercial relations, which the money needs to go through until it reaches the recipient’s bank.

 As already mentioned, SWIFT fees can go up to 5% of the transferred amount, which mainly depends on the amount of banks involved.
 The sender can choose who bears the fees: